 If I am required to reside on campus, how would I select my room?

 Housing and Residence Life offers a variety of room options to select from.
-Transfer and relocate students can choose to live with another transfer or relocate student, a current Ohio University upperclass student, or a traditional first year student.
+Transfer students can request to live with another transfer student, a current Ohio University second year student, or a first year student.

 Why can't I see all of the rooms available in MyHousing?